phmatray/phmatray/README.md

 A developer is first and foremost a creative person... and a creative person's ideas don't necessarily arrive during office hours. 😁

-That's why I prefer working remotely by day or by night and caffeine. ☕
+That's why I prefer working remotely by day or by night and with caffeine. ☕

 ## My motto